Computing Quartet Distance is Equivalent to Counting 4-Cycles: Reduction from Counting 4-Cycles to Quartet Distance

 For a given simple graph $G=(V,E)$ we construct a bipartite graph $G'=(V_1\cup V_2,E')$ such that every $v\in V$ corresponds to two nodes $v_1\in V_1$ and $v_2\in V_2$.
 For every edge $\{u,v\}\in E$ we create two edges $\{u_1,v_2\}$ and $\{u_2,v_1\}$ in $G'$.
 Then every cycle $(a,b,c,d)$ in $G$ corresponds to two cycles $(a_1,b_2,c_1,d_2)$ and $(a_2,b_1,c_2,d_1)$ in $G'$ and there are no other 4-cycles in $G'$.
 We conclude that the complexity of counting 4-cycles in simple graphs is asymptotically the same as in bipartite simple graphs.

-\subsection{From simple bipartite graphs to quartet distance}
+\subsection{From Simple Bipartite Graphs to Quartet Distance}

 In this section we show how to reduce counting 4-cycles in a simple bipartite graph to computing the quartet distance between two trees.
-Throughout this section we assume that the graphs are simple.
 We first provide some insight into the structure of 4-edge subgraphs of a bipartite graph which we call shapes.

 \paragraph{Properties of shapes.} We first consider all nodes with non-zero degrees in a shape.
 For instance, nodes in shape $\sB$ have the following (non-zero) degrees: $3,1$ on the left side and $1,1,2$ on the right side.
-We call sorted list of non-zero degrees of $V_1$ (resp. $V_2$) in a shape its left (right) representation.
+We call sorted list of non-zero degrees of $V_1$ (respectively $V_2$) in a shape its left (respectively right) representation.
 Then two representations separated by a dash form the representation of a shape.
 For instance, the representation of $\sB$ is $3,1-2,1,1$.
-There are 5 possible left and right representations: $(4),(3,1),(2,2),(2,1,1),(1,1,1,1)$.
+There are 5 possible left and right representations: $(4),(3,1),(2,2),(2,1,1)$ and $(1,1,1,1)$.
 Next, the representation of a shape almost uniquely determines the shape.
 For instance, $3,1-1,1,1,1$ corresponds only to one shape $\sC$.
 Note that the only representation which does not uniquely describe a shape is $2,1,1-2,1,1$ as it represents two distinct shapes: $\sG$ and $\sH$.
 The notion of representations gives us a systematic way to list all 16 possible shapes.
-In~Table~\ref{tab:config_to_reflect} we list 6 of them and omit another 6 shapes which are their mirror reflections.
-In~Table~\ref{tab:config_not_reflect} we list all the remaining 4 shapes which don't change after mirror reflection.
+In~Table~\ref{tab:config_to_reflect} we list 6 of them and omit another 6 shapes which are their mirror reflections, that is they are reflections along the vertical axis.
+For example, we say that~$\mirror\sC$ is the mirror reflection of $\sC$.
+In~Table~\ref{tab:config_not_reflect} we list all the remaining 4 shapes which remain unchanged under mirror reflection.

 \paragraph{The reduction.} On a high level, we design the reduction in such a way that the quartet distance between the constructed trees can be obtained by counting particular shapes in the considered simple graph $G=(V_1\cup V_2,E)$ and adding up the results.
 Some of the shapes can be counted in linear time, for instance the number of shapes $\sA$ in $G$ is $\cc\sA=\sum_{v\in V_1} {\deg(v) \choose 4}$.
 However, it is more difficult to compute $\cc\sI$, not to mention $\cc\sD$ which is exactly the sought number of 4-cycles.
 We will relate these numbers to $\cc\sD=:\xx$ and then express the quartet distance as a multiple of the number of 4-cycles plus some value that we can compute in linear time.
 Solving this simple equation gives us $\xx$.